Ayumu-J-S/JosephusProblem/README.md

 Compile with the following command:

-`javac -cp Utils Josephus.java ZealotCircle.java -d .`
+`javac -cp Utils src/Josephus.java src/ZealotCircle.java -d .`

 And make a jar file with the following command: